Skip to main content

 2. Limit your work history to 10 to 15 years.

 As an older job seeker, there's no need to share your entire work history.
 Include only those positions most meaningful to the job you're applying for, held during the last 10 to 15 years.
-If there are major achievements you want to highlight that extend beyond that timeframe, Indeed.com recommends adding an "Early Career" section.
+If there are major achievements you want to highlight that extend beyond that timeframe, Indeed.com recommends adding an "Early Experience" section.
 This section should not feature specific dates of employment.

 3. Don’t include graduation dates.